-Liturgies are offered for the entire student body and faculty each week.
+Liturgies are celebrated for the entire student body and faculty each week.
 Under the guidance and supervision of the religion department faculty, students assume an integral role in the planning and preparation of school liturgies.

 Four years of service are required to graduate and receive a diploma.
-A minimum of 40 hours of service is required of all seniors and juniors, and 20 hours of service is required of all sophomores and freshmen.
+A minimum of 10 hours of service is required of all seniors and juniors, and 5 hours of service is required of all sophomores and freshmen.

 The religion requirements may not be waived for non-Catholic students.
 The concept of a Catholic school is to transmit Christian Doctrine.
 All students at Madonna will take the required religion courses for graduation.